mrJean1/PyGeodesy/README.md

 Transcribed from JavaScript originals by (C) Chris Veness 2005-2016 and published under the same MIT Licence**.

-For more information and details see:
+For more information and further details see:

 - <http://github.com/chrisveness/geodesy/>
 - <http://www.movable-type.co.uk/scripts/latlong.html>
 - <http://www.movable-type.co.uk/scripts/latlong-vincenty.html>
 - <http://www.movable-type.co.uk/scripts/latlong-vectors.html>

-Included are also conversions to and from UTM coordinates and MGRS and OSGR grid references, see:
+Also included are conversions to and from UTM coordinates and MGRS and OSGR grid references, see:

 - <http://www.movable-type.co.uk/scripts/latlong-utm-mgrs.html>
 - <http://www.movable-type.co.uk/scripts/latlong-os-gridref.html>

-The Python code is checked with PyChecker, PyFlakes, Pep8 and pychok* using Python 2.7.10.
-The tests have been run with Python 2.7.10 and 3.5.1/.2 and on MacOS 10.10 Yosemite and MacOS 10.11 El Capitan only.
+The Python code was statically checked with PyChecker, PyFlakes, Pep8 and pychok* using Python 2.7.10.
+The tests were run with Python 2.7.10, 3.5.1/.2 and 3.6.0rc1, but only on MacOS 10.10 Yosemite and MacOS 10.11 El Capitan.

 *) <http://code.activestate.com/recipes/546532-pychecker-postprocessor/>

-Last updated: Dec 06, 2016.
+Last updated: Dec 12, 2016.

 **) MIT License

-Copyright (c) 2016-2017 -- mrJean1@Gmail.com
+Copyright (C) 2016-2017 -- mrJean1@Gmail.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),